avaframe/AvaFrame/docs/moduleOut3Plot.rst

 According to the characteristics of a simulation, as for example provided by the simulation dictionary created with *fileHandlerUtils.makeSimDict*, the required input parameters can be defined in order to choose the first dataset.
 The second dataset is fetched from the benchmark results using the same filtering characteristics.
+The function returns a list with the file paths of the generated plots.

 Input